apache/druid/docs/querying/sql-functions.md

 **Function type:** [Window](sql-window-functions.md#window-function-reference)

-Returns the value for the expression for the first row within the window.
+Returns the value evaluated for the expression for the first row within the window.

 ## FLOOR (date and time)